Efficient Reinforcement Learning for Large Language Models with Intrinsic Exploration: Preliminary Analysis

 \subsection{Prompts with Lower-PPL Tend to Yield Higher Passrate}

 We begin by examining the relationship between prompt perplexity (PPL) and task difficulty using the DAPO-Math-17K dataset\citep{yu2025dapo}.
-For both Qwen and Llama models, Figure \ref{fig:ppl-passrate} shows a clear negative correlation between PPL and passrate@16, where passrate@16 measures the fraction of prompts solved by at least one of 16 generations.
+For both Qwen and Llama models, Figure \ref{fig:ppl-passrate} shows a clear negative correlation between PPL and passrate@16, where \emph{passrate@16} is the fraction of correct outputs among 16 independent generations for each prompt.
 Prompts with lower PPL generally yield higher success rates.
 Table \ref{tab:corr_ppl_passrate} correlation is statistically significant across models, suggesting that PPL can serve as a lightweight signal to identify more informative prompts for training.